 6. Reduce taxes with per diems

-Working more than 8h/day at a client’s office?
+Self-employed in germany and working more than 8h/day at a client’s office?
 For assignments on site at the customer’s premises that last longer than 8 hours, you can claim the per diem of 14 EUR (12 EUR until 2019).

 You can of course also deduct these per diems & travel allowance if you are traveling for business.
 Don’t forget, that for travel outside of Germany there are per diems up to 62 EUR/day (e.g. London).
 Please refer to the government list here.

 7. Save taxes when on business travel & in restaurants